emiliobool/ThemeX/_pages/home.md

 All settings are configurable globally via the theme customizer.
 For per product or per collection settings look at [variables](#variables-metadata).

+### Skip Cart

+Note: Make sure the Cart is set to Page and not modal or any other option.
+{: .notice--info}

 ### Facebook Pixel Conversion

 Needed for versions 1.4 and older